This world needs good earth stewards because what we do each day ripples into the future.

 Hi, I’m Mary Morgaine Squire, or Mary Plantwalker, as I am honored to be called.
 Thank you for pausing here in my digital portal – a way of connecting with you!
 I invite you to walk beside me on this earth journey, with a deep sense of wonder and curiosity to our step, to help elicit clarity as well as an acceptance of uncertainty.
 As humans, it is imperative to have a way to express ourselves, and I have found that befriending our plant allies aides enormously in healthy self-expression.

 During these times of great upheaval, abundant beauty, polarizing beliefs, rapid change and access to unlimited information, I embody the belief that harboring goodwill toward humanity through the realization that we have way more common ground than not, is essential to a healthy world and thrival as a species.
 This belief informs all of my work.

 We are all related, not just to each other as fellow humans, but to everything that is born on this planet.
 Plants really helps us grok that.
 Earth is our Mother, and regardless of where we came from before, or where we will go after, the way we treat our Earth Home and one another NOW speaks volumes about our heart.

 We are all sharing this phenomenal garden of a planet and our actions ripple.
 Every single one of us has some level of healing to do, of peeling away the layers of trauma and returning to our wholeness, and the healing work we do on ourselves emanates powerfully into the larger web of life.

-My work is directly related to the Green Path and Story, abiding in the wisdom of our elders– the trees, plants and the four elements– and can help open you up to seeing things in a more conscious, kind and harmonious way.
+My work is directly related to the Green Path and Story, abiding in the wisdom of our elders– the trees, plants and the five elements– and can help open you up to seeing things in a more conscious, kind and harmonious way.
 Allowing nature to guide you, you can heal old wounds, ancestral trauma, and current stress and dis-ease.
 And by telling your story in a way that supports what it is you are seeking, and listening whole heartedly to other’s stories, you are born anew each day.